92Eli/advent-of-code-starter/README.md

 ## Quick Start
 _For comprehensive instructions, see [Setting Up a Complete Project](#setting-up-a-complete-project)._
 1. Copy `template.js`.
-2. Modify `function process(input)` in the newly copied file.
+2. Modify `function process(input) { }` in the newly copied file.
 3. Save your puzzle input to a text file.
-3. Run your JavaScript file passing `-f` followed by the text file containing the puzzle input to load the data and run your code.
+3. Run your JavaScript file passing `-f` followed by the text file containing the puzzle input.

 ## Setting Up a Complete Project
 0. Fork this reposity to your computer